HRizwan1/2019-team-06f/reports/sprint-03/report.md

  * Be able to display photos from database (C)
  * Data Encryption at Rest using XtraDB and InnoDB (I)
  * Continue on coding the upload feature to link pictures that belong to each user (I)
- * To make the website responsive in order to fit any form factor, such as desktop, mobile, and tablet (I)
+ * To make the website responsive in order to fit any form factor, such as desktop, mobile, and tablet (IP)
  * Incorporate Riemann for capture of application metrics (I)

-### Project Accomplishments: Goals Accomplished (14/17)
+### Project Accomplishments: Goals Accomplished (13/18)

  * Built a slave database server using Packer and Vagrant
  * Built Redis cache server using Packer and Vagrant
- * Automated of Data Entry
+ * Automation of Data Entry
  * Designed & Created tables for users and pictures using MySQL
  * Created “create-new.sql” and “insert-new.sql” files to use at build for automation
  * Admin Panel created